dairi256/FNMapAndLootPoolBot/README.md

 | :--- | :--- | :--- |
 | `/map` | Displays the current Fortnite Battle Royale map with Points of Interest (POIs). | `/map` |
 | `/shop` | Displays the current Item Shop. | `/shop` |
+* Disclaimer: `/shop` is not working due to an issue.
+I will fix this as soon as I can.

 ## Developer Setup (C#)